HyeonuPark/Snark-lang/Reference.md

 ## Function and do statement

+Snark does not support traditional function syntax, Like `function (arguments) {function body}`.
+To implement this, you must combine function AND do statement.

 ### Function

-Functions takes arguments and returns output.
+Functions takes arguments and returns output value.
 They may has optional name, for recursive call and easy debugging.
 Named function in statement-level will be treated as function declaration.
 Unlike JS, they will not be hosted.

 ```